alexadvai/monthlymuse/README.md

 ## ✨ Key Features

 - **Interactive Budgeting:** Easily input your monthly income and adjust your spending across various categories (Rent, Utilities, Food, etc.) using intuitive sliders and inputs.
+- **"What If?"
+Scenario Planning:** Use natural language to explore budget changes.
+Ask the AI things like, "What if I lower my food spending by $50?" to see the immediate impact on your finances.
 - **AI-Powered Insights:** Click "Generate Insights" to receive personalized, actionable advice from a sophisticated AI financial advisor.
 Suggestions are categorized by impact ("High Impact," "Quick Win," "Good Habit") to help you prioritize.
 - **Visual Expense Breakdown:** A dynamic donut chart gives you an at-a-glance view of where your money is going, making it easy to spot your biggest areas of spending.
 - **Financial Health Score:** Receive a score from 0 to 100 that benchmarks your current financial standing, along with a brief, encouraging analysis.
 - **Unlockable Achievements:** Gamify your savings journey!
 Earn badges for smart financial decisions like maintaining a high savings rate or keeping housing costs low.
+- **Financial Goal Tracking:** Set custom goals like "Vacation Fund" or "New Car" and track your progress.
+The AI will provide projections on when you'll reach them and tailor its advice to help you get there faster.
 - **12-Month Savings Projection:** Visualize your long-term financial growth with a line chart that projects your potential savings over the next year based on your current budget and suggested changes.
+- **Long-Term Impact Calculator:** See how your monthly savings can translate into significant wealth over 5 or 10 years through investment, or how quickly you could accelerate paying off a hypothetical debt.
 - **Dynamic Category Suggestions:** If your "Other" spending is high, the AI will suggest creating a more specific category to help you track expenses more effectively.
+- **Customizable Themes:** Personalize your experience by choosing from several modern color schemes like Oceanic, Forest, and Indigo.

 ## 🛠️ Tech Stack